 While Don Draper heads the creative department, most of the bright ideas are generated by Peggy Olson and the rest of Sterling Cooper’s copywriters.
 Played by Elisabeth Moss, Peggy starts her advertising career as a secretary before impressing Don by brainstorming clever approaches to several key accounts.
 Copywriters call upon their word wizardry to create memorable lines of text and dialogue, and help concoct the concepts, jingles, themes and slogans that comprise ad campaigns.
 According to the BLS, professional writing positions like this generally require a bachelor’s degree in English, journalism or communications.
 Some schools may also offer courses in copywriting, helping students gain the creative and technical skills necessary to succeed in the field.
 As they gain more experience, prospective copywriters may want to compile a portfolio of their work to show potential employers.

 Another prominent fixture on "Mad Men," and every ad agency past and present, is graphic designers.
 These creative professionals bring ideas to life through art and technology, designing the imagery that populates advertising campaigns.
 Along with grabbing attention, their creativity communicates the client’s message to the consumer.
 The BLS states that a bachelor’s degree in graphic design is typically required for entry-level positions in the field.
 Additionally, to showcase their skills, graphic designers too should keep a professional portfolio of their best work at hand.
-With enough experience, one might move up the agency ladder and become an art director, who handles the overall layout and visual style of campaigns.
+With enough experience, one might move up the agency ladder to the position of an art director, who handles the overall layout and visual style of campaigns.

 Joan Harris, the compelling redhead portrayed by Christina Hendricks, is perhaps the most recognizable face on "Mad Men."
 As office manager and head of the secretarial pool, she helped oversee nearly every aspect of the agency for five seasons, until just recently becoming a partner.
 Office administrators, like Joan, support businesses in a variety of ways, from purchasing supplies to budgeting to supervising personnel.
 Today, administrative services managers generally need only a high school diploma to start, but some positions may call for a bachelor’s degree in business or faculty management, reports the BLS.
 Other support occupations often found in an ad agency include secretaries or administrative assistants, who perform duties such as answering phones, filing and typing (or, as we call it today, word processing).
 Some schools even offer programs specializing in office administration, usually at the certificate or associate degree level.